Tabaruzaka Station: Lines

 The station is served by the Kagoshima Main Line and is located 180.2 km from the starting point of the line at Mojiko.

 Layout

 The station consists of two side platforms serving two tracks on a side hill cutting.
 A steep sloping ramp leads up to the station from the access road.
 The station building is a simple, functional, brick structure which is unstaffed and serves only as a waiting room.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened Tabaruzaka signal box on 1 October 1943 on the existing track of the Kagoshima Main Line.
 On 1 October 1965, Japanese National Railways (JNR) upgraded the facility to full station.
 With the privatization of JNR on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

 In fiscal 2014, the station was used by an average of 24 passengers daily (boarding passengers only).